 Ofelia blinked at him.

 “I think it’s nap time for this one,” Isobel said, smiling down at the six-year-old.
-“And myself as well, now that I think about it.”
+“And myself as well, actually.”

 “I’ll see you back home, then.
 Hopefully with Moira in tow.”

 Gareth kissed Isobel goodbye and watched her and Ofelia disappear into the crowd.
-He stood still, letting the movement of the crowd part and flow around him, still thinking about heroes and traitorous plots.
-Finally, he turned and walked toward Unity Island, remembering the more immediate intrigue: Unity’s urgent telegram from Alfheim.
+He stood still for a moment, letting the movement of the crowd part and flow around him, still thinking about heroes and history.
+Finally, he turned and walked toward Unity Island, remembering the more immediate intrigue: the urgent telegram Unity received from Alfheim.

-Gareth paused halfway across Unity Bridge to lean as far as he could over the wall.
-He didn’t fear the old stones giving way beneath him; they’d stood for two thousand years, and they’d stand for two thousand more.
+Gareth passed through the iron gate onto the Great Unity Bridge.
+Rather than hurry across it, he paused halfway across to lean as far as he could over the wall.
+He didn’t fear the old stones giving way beneath him; they’d stood for two thousand years and they’d stand for two thousand more.
 Beneath his hands, they were cold, weathered, and solid.

-Gareth passed onto the cobblestone streets of the Island, then wound his way over to the building that housed the main court and all of the representatives’ offices.
+Gareth passed onto the cobblestone streets of the Island, then wound his way over to the massive, elegant building that housed the main court and representatives’ offices.
 Pale sunslight lit the foyer inside, hazy beams that greeted Gareth with tender touches.
-Some of the crowd from the conferences still lingered here, grouped together and speaking in hushed voices.
-Those nearest Gareth looked as he entered, their conversations cutting off abruptly.
+Some of the crowd from the conferences still lingered here, grouped in clusters and speaking in whispers voices.
+Those nearest Gareth looked over as he entered, their conversations cutting off abruptly.

 Only two steps in the door, Gareth was hit by the nervous energy reverberating through the place.
-He tried to hear the whispered conversations as he slipped past, but caught only pieces.
+He tried to overhear the whispered conversations as he slipped past, but caught only pieces.

 “—All the way from Illyon,” one man said to his friends.